Cray-HPE/docs-csm/operations/network/management_network/dell/arp.md

 show ip arp
 ```

-## Expected Results
+## Expected results

 1. Administrators are able to ping the connected device
-2. Administrators can view the ARP entries
+1. Administrators can view the ARP entries

 [Back to Index](../README.md)